vlado/open_exchange_rates/README.md

     fx.exchange_rate(:to => "EUR") # => 0.808996
     fx.exchange_rate(:from => "EUR") # => 1.235414

+### Caching queries

+Historical exchange rate queries can be cached to improve performance.
+Bundled cache adapters include a `MemoryCache` and a `CustomCache`.
+To enable query caching, configure it or pass a hash of cache options to the initializer:

+    OpenExchangeRates.configure do |config|
+      config.app_id = "YourAppID"
+      config.cache.type = "custom"
+      config.cache.client = Redis.new(url: 'redis://localhost:6379')
+    end

+The memory cache requires no configuration.
+A custom cache requires a client object, which can be anything that responds to `get` and `set`.

 ## TODO

 - ability to set default currency (USD is currently always set as base currency)